-Billboard Top-Ten artist Emmanuel Fratianni is a music director, conductor pianist based in Los Angeles.
-He is highly regarded as an invaluable team member in music direction for multi-media productions and is known for his ability to manage the demands of film sync, musicians, choir, guest artists and audience rapport while never compromising the musical and artistic integrity of the orchestra or production.
+Billboard Top-Ten artist Emmanuel Fratianni is a conductor, composer and pianist based in Santa Barbara, California.
+He is highly regarded as an invaluable team member in music direction for large symphonic multimedia productions and is known for his ability to manage the demands of film sync, musicians, choir, guest artists and audience rapport while never compromising the musical and artistic integrity of the orchestra or production.

-Internationally, Emmanuel has guest conducted the Spanish National Symphony, Royal Scottish National Symphony, The Malaysian Symphony Orchestra, the Mexico National Symphony, National Symphony Orchestra of Chile and in Asia, the Beijing Opera and Performing Art Orchestra
+Internationally, Emmanuel has guest conducted the Spanish National Symphony, Royal Scottish National Symphony, The Malaysian Symphony Orchestra, National Symphony Orchestra of Chile and in Asia, the Beijing Opera and Performing Art Orchestra.

-An award-winning composer, his scores for video games have been performed by some of the finest and most recorded orchestras in the world, including the Los Angeles Philharmonic, London Philharmonic Orchestra and the Hollywood Bowl Orchestra.
-His latest multi-media composition “Portale” for orchestra, children choir and international guest soloists was presented in June 2013 to the Mayor of Los Angeles Antonio Villaraigosa during the official opening of the new Tom Bradley International Terminal at LAX.
+An award-winning composer, his music for video games has been performed by some of the finest and most recorded orchestras in the world, including the Los Angeles Philharmonic, London Philharmonic Orchestra and the Hollywood Bowl Orchestra.
+Emmanuel’s latest multimedia composition “Portale” for orchestra, children choir and international guest soloists was presented in June 2013 to the Mayor of Los Angeles Antonio Villaraigosa during the official opening of the new Tom Bradley International Terminal at LAX.
 The inaugural piece commissioned by Westfield Corporation was performed live inside the new terminal.

 Emmanuel Fratianni’s debut on the Billboard Top-Ten in 2008 with EMI Classics Video Games Live, Vol.1 soundtrack album (as composer, orchestrator) cemented his status in the classical/crossover orchestral world.
 His awards and credits as a composer and collaborator include “Soundtrack of the Year” by Play Magazine for the score to Advent Rising, one GANG (Game Audio Network Guild) Award and five GANG Nominations.

-Playing piano at the age of seven, Emmanuel began his classical music studies upon acceptance to the Montreux Conservatory, in his hometown.
-As a teen, he discovered the jazz of Oscar Peterson, Bill Evans, Herbie Hancock and began performing publicly at age 14 and a few years later Emmanuel’s jazz quartet was to debut on the outer stages of the famed Montreux Jazz Festival.
+Born and raised in a large and lively Italian family on the shore of Lake Geneva in Switzerland, Emmanuel began his classical music studies at the age of 7 at the Montreux Conservatory, in his hometown.
+As a teen, he discovered the jazz of Oscar Peterson, Bill Evans and Miles Davis and began performing publicly at age 14, and a few years later Emmanuel’s jazz quartet was to debut on the outer stages of the famed Montreux Jazz Festival.